neuronsimulator/nrn-modeldb-ci/README.md

   runmodels -h
   ```
   Note that models have to be downloaded beforehand with `getmodels`.
+  You can specify `--virtual` so that NEURON GUI is run in headless mode.
+It requires a backend (n.r. `Xvfb`)

 * `report2html` -> create an interactive HTML report for a given json report (obtained with `runmodels`)
   ```